 Copywriting schemes like this are invariably a creative straitjacket.
 What seemed like a clever idea at the start (Plump Prunes sounds reasonable) soon becomes a dead-end street.
 By the time you reach Beloved Brown Grain you know you’re finished.

-If you want to be creative keep your copywriting open-ended.
-A rigid scheme always leads to competitive and compulsive compromise.
+If you want to be creative, keep your copywriting open-ended.
+A rigid scheme limits your options: it compels you towards competitive compromise.